Textualize/textual/docs/guide/testing.md

 ## Simulating clicks

 You can simulate mouse clicks in a similar way with [`Pilot.click`][textual.pilot.Pilot.click].
-If you supply a css selector Textual will simulate clicking on the matching widget.
+If you supply a CSS selector Textual will simulate clicking on the matching widget.

 !!! note